-It is unlawful for a local authority to apply a fixed upper limit on the cost of adaptations work covered by a grant.
-The only limit is that provided by the assessment of need, which will set out what work is required to meet your need.
+A local authority mustn't apply a fixed upper limit on the cost of adaptation works covered by a grant.
+The only limit is that provided by the assessment of the disabled person's need, which will set out what work is required to meet the need.

-If you have been served with a statutory order or notice to repair, maintain or improve a property that you own, the local authority must provide assistance, but not necessarily financial assistance.
-Information, advice and/or practical assistance may be provided instead.
+If you've been served a statutory notice or order to repair, maintain or improve a property you own, the local authority must provide help, but not necessarily financial help.
+The local authority may provide information, advice and/or practical help instead.

-You should check the scheme of assistance statement to see whether you can apply for financial assistance.
-The local authority has discretion over whether to accept or reject your application.
+You should check the scheme of assistance statement to see if you can apply for financial help.
+The local authority can decide whether to accept or reject your application.

-Local authorities do not have a have a duty to provide a grant for non-statutory repairs and improvements, such as the replacement of lead pipes.
-However they have the power to give a grant in any circumstances of their choosing.
-You should check the circumstances in which a grant might be considered for repair or improvement work with your local authority.
+Local authorities don't have a duty to provide a grant for non-statutory repairs and improvements, such as replacing lead pipes.
+However, they have the power to give a grant in any circumstances they choose.
+You should check the circumstances in which your local authority might consider a grant for repairs or improvements.
 This will be outlined in the scheme of assistance statement.

-If a grant is given the local authority will decide what is a reasonable cost for the work, which is called the approved expense.
-The local authority can set an upper limit called the eligible expense limit.
+If the local authority gives a grant, it will decide what's a reasonable cost for the work.
+This is called the approved expense.
+The local authority can set an upper limit, called the eligible expense limit.

-How do I apply for help with house repairs or adaptations?
+Applying for help with house repairs or adaptations

 Before you apply, you should refer to your local authority's scheme of assistance statement for information on what help is available in your area.

-If you want to get any adaptations made you should consult an experienced adviser at your local Citizens Advice Bureau - see where to get advice.
+If you want to get any adaptations made, you should consult an experienced adviser at your local Citizens Advice Bureau.